gosang/interviews/README.md

 ### Heap

 - A heap is a specialized tree-based data structure that satisfies the heap property.
-This property ensures that for any given node (A) and its child node (B), the key (value) of node (A) is ordered with respect to the key of node (B).
-This ordering applies consistently throughout the entire heap.
+This property ensures that for any given node 𝐴 and its child node
+  𝐵, the value (or key) of node 𝐴 is ordered relative to the value of node 𝐵:
+  - In a max-heap, the value of each parent node is greater than or equal to the values of its child nodes.
+  - In a min-heap, the value of each parent node is less than or equal to the values of its child nodes.
+- Heaps are commonly implemented using arrays to efficiently represent the tree structure.
 - Applications
-  - **Priority Queues**: Heaps are commonly used to implement priority queues, where elements are processed based on their priority.
+  - **Priority Queues**: Heaps are widely used to implement priority queues, where elements are processed in order of their priority (e.g., highest or lowest).
-  - **Heap Sort**: This sorting algorithm leverages the heap structure to sort elements efficiently.
+  - **Heap Sort**: A comparison-based sorting algorithm that leverages the heap structure to sort elements efficiently in O(n log(n)) time.
-  - **Graph Algorithms**: Heaps are used in algorithms like Dijkstra’s shortest path algorithm to efficiently manage and retrieve the next node to process.
+  - **Graph Algorithms**: Heaps are essential in algorithms like Dijkstra’s shortest path and Prim’s Minimum Spanning Tree, as they enable efficient retrieval of the next node to process.
-- **Time Complexity**:
+- Time Complexity
-  - Access Max / Min: O(1)
+  - Access Max/Min: O(1), as the maximum (or minimum) element is always at the root of the heap.
+  - Insert: O(log(n)), due to the process of restoring the heap property (heapification) after insertion.
+  - Remove Max/Min: O(log(n)), as removing the root requires re-establishing the heap property.
-  - Insert: O(log(n))
+- Space Complexity
-  - Remove Max / Min: O(log(n))
+  - Space Complexity: O(n), where n is the number of elements stored in the heap.
+  - Auxiliary Space: O(1), since heaps are typically implemented in place using arrays.

 ### Hashing